 Over the last two years, BES has embraced and began to train to new school models that are equitable, anti-racist, and locally responsive spaces.
 We’ve revised our beliefs about excellent schools and leaders, and redefined student outcomes to include multiple measures of student success.

 We’re also supporting leaders who choose school models that place community input and student needs at the center of everything they do.

-We’ve developed three distinct Fellowship tracks to serve more schools and more leaders in ways that are even more responsive to community need:
+We’ve developed two distinct Fellowship tracks to serve more schools and more leaders in ways that are even more responsive to community need:

 Build Track – the “traditional” Fellowship track focused on founding fresh-start public charter schools

 Growth Track – Fellows found and lead the replication or expansion of an existing charter school

 We have redefined our Fellowship competencies to include a stronger focus on community and diversity, equity, and inclusion, and have revamped our application and interview questions to reflect those shifts.
 We’ve created opportunities for deeper engagement with applicants via additional virtual interviews and a new virtual group case study aimed at providing candidates with more opportunities to articulate their vision for a school.
 Finally, we’re using a larger and more diverse group of interviewers to better reflect varying perspectives and mitigate bias.